atekle10/TXT-GPT/README.md

 # TXT-GPT

-TXT-GPT is a natural language processing (NLP) project.
+TXT-GPT is a Large Language Model Project.
 It uses OpenAI's GPT models to create a conversational AI agent named 'Cortana', that can interactively answer questions based on the contents of a text file.

 # Description